 Recognition of Prior Learning

-The RPL initiative of SR21 – Institute for Scientific Research, Zurich aims to equip professionals with academic qualifications which will enable them to succeed in any workplace and further their careers.
-In addition, RPL through the credit transfer pathway allows anyone interested in obtaining a degree from Zurich, which is a world-renowned center for education and research, to advance their studies and achieve a degree from the prestigious and leading educational capital in Europe.
+The RPL initiative of SR21 – Institute for Scientific Research, Zurich aims to equip professionals with qualifications which will enable them to succeed in any workplace and further their careers.
+In addition, RPL through the credit transfer pathway allows anyone interested in obtaining a qualification from Zurich, which is a world-renowned center for education and research, to advance their studies and use it as a tool to achieve a degree from the prestigious and leading educational capital in Europe.

 RPL is an initiative of global interest.
-It is based on the rules and regulations applied in Switzerland, with the added flexibility that the relevant rules and regulations regarding the RPL procedure in other countries (e.g. United States, Canada, Australia, United Kingdom, Scandinavia and others) can be applied.
+It is based on the rules and regulations applied in Switzerland, with the added flexibility that the relevant rules and regulations regarding the RPL procedure in other countries (e.g. UK, US, Canada, Australia, Scandinavian region and others) can be applied.
 This process can help individuals acquire a formal qualification that matches their knowledge and skills, and thereby contribute to improving their employability, mobility, lifelong learning, social inclusion and self-esteem.

 What is RPL ?